Marvellous-Codeworks/Homepage/docs/TMS/pages/tab-health.md

 ## Repair actions

 If the scan finds an issue, an action button appears below the results.
-TMS prioritizes issues in this order — only the highest-priority fixable issue is offered at a time:
+TMS prioritizes issues in this order, only the highest-priority fixable issue is offered at a time:

 ### 1. Repair grouped tab(s)
 Highest priority.
-Detects tabs that belong to a Chrome Tab Group and were left broken after a browser restart — see [Broken Tab Groups after restart](#broken-tab-groups-after-restart) below.
+Detects tabs that belong to a Chrome Tab Group and were left broken after a browser restart, see [Broken Tab Groups after restart](#broken-tab-groups-after-restart) below.
 Clicking **Repair** re-creates each broken tab at its correct suspended URL, inside its original group, and removes the broken one.

 ### 2. Reload tab(s) with no favicon
 Suspended tabs whose favicon never loaded (usually because the page was suspended too quickly, before Chrome had cached the icon).
 Clicking **Reload** re-suspends those tabs, which typically re-triggers a correct favicon fetch.

 ### 3. Restore tab(s) with generic favicon
-Suspended tabs showing Chrome's default/generic icon instead of the site's real favicon — usually because the site's favicon couldn't be fetched at suspend time.
+Suspended tabs showing Chrome's default/generic icon instead of the site's real favicon, usually because the site's favicon couldn't be fetched at suspend time.
 Clicking **Restore** unsuspends the affected tab, reloads it (to let Chrome cache the real favicon), waits a moment, then re-suspends it automatically.
 Multiple tabs from the same hostname are batched, so only one representative tab per host needs to actually reload.

 If none of the above apply, the scan reports **All good** and no action button is shown.